Approach

 The Architecture Challenge: Beyond Single-Model Inference

-Building an autonomous agent for due diligence isn't a question of finding the right foundation model.
-It's a question of orchestration.
-A single LLM call can extract data from a CIM.
-But analyzing a 200-page confidential information memorandum, cross-referencing it with industry benchmarks, flagging EBITDA adjustment opportunities, and producing an investment committee memo requires coordination across multiple specialized sub-agents.
+Building an autonomous agent for due diligence isn't about picking the right foundation model.
+It's about orchestration.
+One LLM call can pull data from a CIM.
+But reading a 200-page memo, comparing it to industry benchmarks, flagging EBITDA adjustments, and writing an investment committee memo takes several specialized agents working together.

-This creates three core engineering problems: state management (how do agents share context without memory leaks?), tool orchestration (how do you reliably chain function calls without cascading failures?), and error handling (what happens when an agent encounters a malformed Excel file or ambiguous language in a legal clause?).
+That creates three engineering problems: state management (how do agents share context without memory leaks?), tool orchestration (how do you chain function calls without cascading failures?), and error handling (what happens when an agent hits a broken Excel file or vague legal language?).

 Three Critical Design Patterns

-1. Task Decomposition with Specialized Agents.
-Instead of a monolithic "due diligence agent," our Pre-Screening Agent uses a modular architecture: a financial analysis agent (trained on EBITDA normalization), a legal review agent (flagging regulatory risks), and an ESG compliance agent (screening against impact criteria).
-Each agent has a narrow scope and explicit success criteria.
-When the orchestrator receives a new deal, it routes subtasks to the appropriate specialist.
+1. Break the work into specialist agents.
+Instead of one monolithic "due diligence agent," our Pre-Screening Agent uses several: a financial agent for EBITDA normalization, a legal agent for regulatory risks, an ESG agent for impact screening.
+Each one has a narrow job and clear success criteria.
+The orchestrator routes subtasks to the right specialist.

-3. Iterative Refinement Loops.
-Production agents need self-correction mechanisms.
-If the financial analysis agent encounters missing data in a revenue table, it doesn't fail silently.
-It generates a clarification request, logs the gap, and continues processing other sections.
-This allows analysts to provide missing inputs without re-running the entire workflow.
+3. Self-correction loops.
+Real agents need to fix themselves.
+If the financial agent hits missing data in a revenue table, it doesn't fail silently.
+It flags the gap, logs it, and keeps processing other sections.
+Analysts fill in the missing inputs without restarting the whole workflow.

 Real-World Constraints: Security, Cost, Latency

 Cost Management.
-Multi-agent systems multiply inference costs.
-A naive implementation might make 50+ LLM calls per deal.
-We use caching, selective tool invocation, and smaller models for low-complexity subtasks to keep costs predictable.
+Multi-agent systems multiply costs fast.
+A naive build might make 50+ LLM calls per deal.
+We use caching, selective tool calls, and smaller models for simple subtasks to keep costs predictable.

-Latency Requirements.
-A screening memo that takes 8 hours to generate isn't autonomous—it's a batch job.
-Real-time orchestration with parallel agent execution keeps our average processing time under 4 hours.
+Latency.
+A screening memo that takes 8 hours isn't autonomous — it's a batch job.
+Real-time orchestration with parallel execution keeps our average processing time under 4 hours.

-Engineering autonomous agents for due diligence is closer to distributed systems design than to prompt engineering.
-Task decomposition, verification checkpoints, and iterative refinement aren't optional features—they're architectural requirements.
-The firms that understand this will deploy agents that scale.
-Those that don't will deploy demos.
+Building autonomous agents for due diligence is closer to distributed systems design than prompt engineering.
+Task breakdown, verification checkpoints, and self-correction aren't optional features.
+They're requirements.
+Firms that get this will deploy agents that scale.
+The rest will deploy demos.

 Ready to deploy production-grade autonomous agents?

-Explore our custom AI agent implementation services, or learn more about Dr. Leigh Coney's approach to multi-agent architecture.
+Explore our custom AI agent build services, or learn more about Dr. Leigh Coney's approach to multi-agent architecture.